sourcefrog/cargo-mutants/book/src/timeouts.md

 ## Timeouts

-To avoid hangs, cargo-mutants will kill the test suite after a timeout and continue to the next mutant.
+To avoid hangs, cargo-mutants will kill the build or test after a timeout and continue to the next mutant.

-By default, the timeout is set automatically. cargo-mutants measures the time to run the test suite in the unmodified tree, and then sets a timeout for mutated tests at 5x the time to run tests with no mutations, and a minimum of 20 seconds.
+By default, the timeouts are set automatically, relative to the times taken to build and test the unmodified tree (baseline).

+The default timeouts are:
+- `cargo build`/`cargo check`: 2 times the baseline build time
+- `cargo test`: 5 times baseline test time (with a minimum of 20 seconds)

-The minimum of 20 seconds can be overridden by the `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds.
+The minimum of 20 seconds for the test timeout can be overridden by the `--minimum-test-timeout` option or the `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds.

-You can also set an explicit timeout with the `--timeout` option, also measured in seconds.
-If this option is specified then the timeout is also applied to the unmutated tests.
+You can set explicit timeouts with the `--build-timeout`, and `--timeout` options, also measured in seconds.
+If these options are specified then they are applied to the baseline build and test as well.

-You can set a timeout multiplier that is relative to the duration of the unmutated tests with `--timeout-multiplier` or setting `timeout_multiplier` in `.cargo/mutants.toml` (`timeout-multiplier = 1.5`).
-This option is only applied if the baseline is not skipped and no `--timeout` option is specified, otherwise it is ignored.
+You can set timeout multipliers that are relative to the duration of the baseline build or test with `--build-timeout-multiplier` and `--timeout-multiplier`, respectively.
+Additionally, these can be configured with `build_timeout_multiplier` and `timeout_multiplier` in `.cargo/mutants.toml` (e.g. `timeout-multiplier = 1.5`).
+These options are only applied if the baseline is not skipped and no corresponding `--build-timeout`/`--timeout` option is specified, otherwise they are ignored.

-The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.
+## Exceptions

+The multiplier timeout options cannot be used when the baseline is skipped (`--baseline=skip`), or when the build is in-place (`--in-place`).
+If no explicit timeouts is provided in these cases, then a default of 300 seconds will be used.